CAAPIM/Releases/README.md

 Use the Mobile SDK for Xamarin to code once in C#, and deliver apps in iOS and Android.

-In this version, we support the [Xamarin MASFoundation library](link TBD), and these features:
+In this version, we support the [Xamarin MASFoundation](https://github.com/CAAPIM/Xamarin-MAS-SDK/tree/develop) with these features:

 - Authentication and authorization, limited to:
   - Device Registration